torvalds/linux/Documentation/media/kapi/v4l2-subdev.rst

 registered this way are stored in a global list of subdevices, ready to be picked up by bridge drivers.

-Bridge drivers in turn have to register a notifier object.
-This is performed using the :c:func:`v4l2_async_notifier_register` call.
-To unregister the notifier the driver has to call :c:func:`v4l2_async_notifier_unregister`.
-The former of the two functions takes two arguments: a pointer to struct :c:type:`v4l2_device` and a pointer to struct :c:type:`v4l2_async_notifier`.
+Bridge drivers in turn have to register a yestifier object.
+This is performed using the :c:func:`v4l2_async_yestifier_register` call.
+To unregister the yestifier the driver has to call :c:func:`v4l2_async_yestifier_unregister`.
+The former of the two functions takes two arguments: a pointer to struct :c:type:`v4l2_device` and a pointer to struct :c:type:`v4l2_async_yestifier`.

-Before registering the notifier, bridge drivers must do two things: first, the notifier must be initialized using the :c:func:`v4l2_async_notifier_init`.
+Before registering the yestifier, bridge drivers must do two things: first, the yestifier must be initialized using the :c:func:`v4l2_async_yestifier_init`.
 Second, bridge drivers can then begin to form a list of subdevice descriptors that the bridge device needs for its operation.
-Subdevice descriptors are added to the notifier using the :c:func:`v4l2_async_notifier_add_subdev` call.
-This function takes two arguments: a pointer to struct :c:type:`v4l2_async_notifier`, and a pointer to the subdevice descripter, which is of type struct :c:type:`v4l2_async_subdev`.
+Subdevice descriptors are added to the yestifier using the :c:func:`v4l2_async_yestifier_add_subdev` call.
+This function takes two arguments: a pointer to struct :c:type:`v4l2_async_yestifier`, and a pointer to the subdevice descripter, which is of type struct :c:type:`v4l2_async_subdev`.

-The V4L2 core will then use these descriptors to match asynchronously registered subdevices to them.
-If a match is detected the ``.bound()`` notifier callback is called.
+The V4L2 core will then use these descriptors to match asynchroyesusly registered subdevices to them.
+If a match is detected the ``.bound()`` yestifier callback is called.
 After all subdevices have been located the .complete() callback is called.
 When a subdevice is removed from the system the .unbind() method is called.
 All three callbacks are optional.